stoneyield/stoneyield-docs/content/docs/protocol/security-limits.md

 - `pause()` and `unpause()` to halt or resume sensitive operations
 - `emergencyWithdrawUSDC()` to recover protocol-held USDC in systemic risk scenarios
-- `recoverToken()` to rescue mistakenly sent tokens (excluding sUSDC or core stablecoins)
+- `recoverToken()` to rescue mistakenly sent tokens (excluding sUSD or core stablecoins)

 These functions gate behind `onlyOwner` access and design for use with timelocks or multisig governance.

 ## Whitelisted Operations

-To prevent unauthorized integrations, only approved DEXs, routers, and hedging pools may engage with locked sUSDC.
+To prevent unauthorized integrations, only approved DEXs, routers, and hedging pools may engage with locked sUSD.
 Whitelisting controls via `setDex()` and stores in the `isDex` mapping.

 ## Role Separation and Ownership